jenkinsci/electricflow-plugin/README.md

 Updated "CloudBees Flow - Publish Artifact"
   - Added pipeline compatibility
-  - Fixed support of running on slaves
+  - Fixed support of running on agents

 Updated "CloudBees Flow - Create and Deploy Application from Deployment Package"
   - Added pipeline compatibility
-  - Fixed support of running on slaves
+  - Fixed support of running on agents
   - Added link to CloubBees Flow job within summary of a build

 Added pipeline function aliases for all post build actions.